PapermasteroneGH/J-rn/README.md

 # Jōrn
-Jōrn is a currently Swiss Army Knife (S.A.K) program built with python to support PapermasteroneGH's task management
+Jōrn is a currently Swiss Army Knife (S.A.K) terminal program built with python to support PapermasteroneGH's task management